 - written regular articles for the professional press, and commentated and written for the National press.

-Hannah is an elected Fellow of the British Computer Society, an Honorary Fellow in the Department of Anthropology at Durham University, and an elected Fellow of the Royal Society of Arts.
-She is an External Expert to the European Commission, evaluating EU projects and was an Associate of Mission Models Money, and Special Advisor to the Cultural Enterprise Office and Scottish Arts Council/Creative Scotland.
+Hannah is an elected Fellow of the British Computer Society, and an elected Fellow of the Royal Society of Arts.
+She is an External Expert to the European Commission, evaluating EU projects.
+She was an Honorary Fellow in the Department of Anthropology at Durham University, was an Associate of Mission Models Money, and was Special Advisor to the Cultural Enterprise Office and Scottish Arts Council/Creative Scotland.